If your pet is having an emergency please call

 Carefresh or similar product (not my favorite just because it gets stinky fast)

 MITES!
 AN IMPORTANT BEDDING NOTE: Many pet owners have run into the dread of their pet ratties coming down with mites.
 Contaminated bedding is the #1 thing that most people turn to as the culprit.
 For this reason look for aspen shavings that have been kiln dried or heat treated, this helps reduce the risk of your rats becoming infectected from contaminated bedding.
-Many breeders choose the freezing method and freeze their bedding for 48 hours minimum to kill any mites that may be in the packaging.
+Many breeders choose the freezing method and freeze their bedding, even if it is kiln dried, for 48 hours minimum to kill any mites that may be in the packaging.
+If you think your rat may have mites, you will need to schedule an appointment with your vet, as I do not recommend home remedies to treat mites.
+Pictures of scabs from mites:

 I admit its a lot easier when you have fleece.
 The trick to potty training is to keep the rest of the cage clean and only have poo's in the litter box.
 Yes, this means going through and picking up the poo's to put them in the box.
 Which is much easier to do when you have fleece.
 If you are not using fleece you want to make sure the substrate inside the litter box is not the same as what lines your pans.
 For example use paper bedding to line the pan and aspen wood shavings in the litterbox.